 What is Equity Research?

-Now let’s move to the various departments with the investment bank the first and most important to start with is research department and when we talk about research their job is primarily to come out with the buy-sell recommendation on stocks from the longtime perspective and the idea here is that they should be able to advise their client and whether the client should buy or sell the stocks from the stock market so the first questions that we will actually try and answer here is what exactly is research since in we talk about equity research it’s all about from the fundamental analysis doing the ratio analysis doing a lot of valuation free cash flow to the firm talking about relative valuations so what exactly is research and then how do they really help in making money.
-There’s a second question that will try and answer here and then so for whose consumption are we creating research I mean they are basically clients and one of the large set up clients are assets management companies or AMC so will try to see what AMC is all about and then when we talk about research on one side and AMC is an institutional investor are on other side or clients on the other side we say that one is a sell side and other is a buy-side so it is also equally important as a newcomer understand the difference between a buy side and a sell side so that’s what we will be trying to lets in first in for most start with an understanding of what is research?
+Now let’s move to the various departments with the investment bank the first and most important to start with is research department and when we talk about research their job is primarily to come out with the buy-sell recommendation on stocks from the longtime perspective and the idea here is that they should be able to advise their client and whether the client should buy or sell the stocks from the stock market so the first questions that we will actually try and answer here is what exactly is researching since in we talk about equity research it’s all about from the fundamental analysis doing the ratio analysis doing a lot of valuation free cash flow to the firm talking about relative valuations so what exactly is research and then how do they really help in making money.
+There’s a second question that will try and answer here and then so for whose consumption are we creating research I mean they are basically clients and one of the large setup clients are assets management companies or AMC so will try to see what AMC is all about and then when we talk about research on one side and AMC is an institutional investor are on other side or clients on the other side we say that one is a sell-side and other is a buy-side so it is also equally important as a newcomer understand the difference between a buy-side and a sell-side so that’s what we will be trying to lets in first in for most start with an understanding of what is research?

 How does Equity Research Work?